06 Oct Stopping to Be Happy | Oct 2017

 So true success comes from making good choices every day.

-And by the way, humans are designed to make good choices based on compassion for all.
+By the way, humans are designed to make good choices based on compassion for all.
 That’s because good choices are essential for survival: Happy people perform better, live longer, and contribute more to the future of humanity.

-And this is why stopping matters.
+And that is why this matters.

 When you stop, you can reflect.
 Then you can review and prioritize your options.